CrossStream-for-Kotlin/cross-stream-for-kotlin/README.md

 ## Functionalities

-All library options provide the functionalities present in the [Broker](./cs4k/src/main/kotlin/pt/isel/leic/cs4k/Broker.kt) interface/contract.
+All library options provide the functionalities present in the [Broker](./cs4k/src/main/kotlin/pt/isel/leic/cs4k/Broker.kt) interface/contract, although with different guarantees.
+Additionally, all of these options support the use of a [FlowBrokerAdapter](./cs4k/src/main/kotlin/pt/isel/leic/cs4k/adapter/FlowBrokerAdapter.kt).

 ---